 In July 2012, the organisation moved to new premises in Govan with space for everyone to meet their friends in their own place.
 The 'Hub' was born

-Mainstay support over 100 people who live in Glasgow, across a range of different models of support.
-Our staff pride themselves in supporting each of those individuals to have the best day possible everyday!
+Whilst providing support to over 100 people who live in Glasgow, across a range of different models of support, our staff prided themselves in supporting each vulnerable adult to ensure safety and wellbeing needs were being met,